What does a Data Engineer do every day? How is it different from Software Engineering?

 Day-to-day tasks as a Data Engineer

-Develop custom extractors
+Develop and maintain custom extractors

 Those custom extractors are just a software, and it can be written in any language that supports the necessary operations (making http calls for example).
 In a DevOps team, the development phase includes the application itself, but also making sure it deploys and runs.